scottydocs/awesome-docs/README.md

 * **[Grafana](http://docs.grafana.org/)** - Very Tron with the 100% dark theme but really like the design and its in keeping with their brand.
 * **[Luxbar](https://balzss.github.io/luxbar/)** This docs page demos the flexibility of the product (a CSS navigation bar) as you click around and change the colours, positioning, alignment etc. Very clever.
 * **[Mailchimp](http://developer.mailchimp.com/documentation/mailchimp/reference/overview/)** - Aspects of this site are so nicely designed it makes me a bit jealous.
 The API reference guide in particular.
-* **[Monzo](https://monzo.com/docs)** - I'm a big fan of Monzo and I'm a big fan of their API doc with its beautiful UX/UI design which allows you to scroll effortlessly through the content.
+* **[Monzo](https://monzo.com/docs)** - I'm a big fan of Monzo and like the product, the docs have a great UX design which allows you to scroll effortlessly through the content.
 * **[Rot.js](http://ondras.github.io/rot.js/manual/)** Not necessarily the prettiest but really like the interactive code examples which can be changed.
 The animated side menu is always pretty cool.
 * **[Slack](https://api.slack.com/)** - Colourful and fun with the Slack brand of humour but well designed like the product.
 * **[Stripe](https://stripe.com/docs/api#intro)** - Stripe go a great job of providing copy-paste ready sample calls in their API reference guide.